Who qualifies for a conventional loan?

 - For condos, at least 51% of total units must be owner-occupied or second homes

-In addition, lenders will not let you borrow more than a home is worth.
-Once you have a signed purchase agreement, your mortgage lender will order a home appraisal to ensure that the sale price doesn’t exceed the property’s true market value.
+In addition, lenders have safeguards in place to ensure that you do not borrow more than the home is worth.
+Once you have a signed purchase agreement, your mortgage lender will arrange for a home appraisal to verify that the sale price doesn’t exceed the property’s true market value.

 It’s easier to qualify for a conventional loan than many first-time home buyers expect.
 You’ll need a minimum credit score of 620 as well as two consecutive years of stable income and employment.
 Getting approved also requires a minimum down payment between 3 and 5 percent and a debt-to-income ratio below 43 percent in most cases.

-Many mortgage programs, including conventional loans, do not require a 20 percent down payment.
-Down payment requirements vary depending on the type of conventional loan.
-Some first-time homebuyers can purchase with only 3 percent down, while other buyers will need at least 5 percent.
+In today’s mortgage landscape, the notion that a 20 percent down payment is necessary is a misconception.
+There are many mortgage programs, including conventional loans, which offer more flexible down payment options.
+Some first-time homebuyers can purchase with only 3 percent down, while others will need at least 5 percent.
 Keep in mind that buying a house with less than 20 percent down will require private mortgage insurance.

 Ideally, conventional mortgage lenders prefer a maximum debt-to-income ratio at or below 36 percent.
 This is the percentage of your pre-tax monthly income that goes toward monthly debt payments (mortgage, auto loans, student loans, minimum debt payments, etc.).
 However, some lenders allow a maximum debt-to-income ratio of up to 45 or 50 percent if the borrower has compensating factors.
 Those could include a high credit score, a bigger down payment, or several months’ worth of mortgage payments in reserves after closing.

-A conventional loan is generally better than an FHA loan if you have good credit (around 680 or higher) and at least 3 percent down.
-However, if your credit score is in the high-500s or low-600s, an FHA loan might be more affordable.
+A conventional loan offers more advantages than an FHA loan if you have good credit (around 680 or higher) and at least 3 percent down.
+However, if your credit score is in the high-500s or low-600s, an FHA loan might be a more affordable option.
 That’s because FHA loans don’t charge higher mortgage insurance premiums for borrowers with lower credit.
 However, keep in mind that conventional private mortgage insurance can be canceled once you have sufficient home equity whereas FHA mortgage insurance is usually permanent.

 The mortgage process for a conventional loan can take, on average, between 30 and 45 days.
 Once you submit a full mortgage application, the loan files goes through processing and underwriting, during which time the lender reviews all your financial documentation in detail.
 The lender will also arrange an appraisal to verify your new home’s fair market value.
 Some initial mortgage approvals are conditional, meaning you need to submit additional information or documentation to get final approval.
 Upon completion of the underwriting process, the lender schedules a closing date.